eclipse-archived/ceylon-lang.org/documentation/1.0/reference/statement/if.md

 ### Execution

-The 'if condition' is evaluated first, and if it evaluates as `true` then execution proceeds with the corresponding block of code and after that with the code after the `if` statement.
+The 'if condition' is evaluated first, and if it evaluates as `true` then execution proceeds with the followin block of code and after that with the code after the `if` statement.

 If the 'if condition' evaluated false, then the first `else if` condition